top of page

 “Could you sketch something for me?
 I’ll pay.
 Name your price.”

 Picasso took the napkin, pulled a charcoal pencil from his pocket and started sketching.
-Using only a few strokes, he drew a goat that was unmistakably a Picasso.
-He held it up for the man to see.
+Using only a few strokes, he drew a stunning illustration of a goat and held it up for the man to see.

 The man smiled and reached to take the sketch.
 But Picasso withheld it.